Paul Stookey: Solo career

 During 1971 and 1972 Warner released a debut solo album by each member of the group.
 Each of these had similarly styled cover art.
-Stookey's album "Paul, and" was the highest of the three on the music charts, reaching number 42 on the Billboard 200 chart in the United States in September 1971.
+Stookey's album Paul and was the highest of the three on the music charts, reaching number 42 on the Billboard 200 chart in the United States in September 1971 and number 51 in Canada.

+In 1973, Stookey performed at Carnegie Hall and released the concert as his second solo album calling it One Night Stand.
+With the release of One Night Stand, Stookey changed his name from Noel Paul Stookey to Paul Stookey.

 Stookey's best-known composition "The Wedding Song (There Is Love)" was included on his debut solo album.
 The song was also released as a single which reached number 24 in the Billboard Hot 100.
 He wrote the song as a wedding gift for Peter Yarrow, and refused to perform it for the public until Yarrow requested it at a concert where his wife was present.
 Stookey assigned the copyright of this song to the Public Domain Foundation (PDF), a nonprofit 501(c)3.

 After Peter, Paul and Mary

-Paul performed as a member of Peter, Paul and Mary until the death of Mary in September 2009.
+Stookey performed as a member of Peter, Paul and Mary until the death of Mary Travers in September 2009.
 His work after Peter, Paul and Mary has emphasized his faith, family life and social concerns.
-He remains active in the music industry, performing as a solo act, and occasionally with Peter Yarrow.
+He remains active in the music industry, performing as a solo act, and occasionally performed with Peter Yarrow.

-In 2000 Noel and his daughter, Elizabeth Stookey Sunde, founded the nonprofit Music to Life, which builds on the strong historical legacy of social movements' intentional use of music to educate, recruit, and mobilize.
-M2L revitalizes music to meet the challenges of the modern world and revolutionize the role activist artists can play in accelerating social change.
-Music to Life understands the complexity of contemporary causes and the diversity of musical genres.
-They blend this knowledge with multimedia technologies and programming techniques to develop unique musical experiences that amplify an organization's message, spark engagement with a cause, and empower activist artists to stand on the front lines of social change.